A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \item \textit{Test generation}: For each classified vehicle trajectory, we identify the traffic conditions that may affect how the vehicle is driving, e.g., signal light states and all other vehicles and pedestrians that may affect it, to be reproduced in simulation.
 Each classified vehicle trajectory is used as a reference vehicle for a single test.
-We generate a new GeoScenario test replacing the reference vehicle with an SDV model instance with a standard driver BT and using the same start state (velocity and position in the intersection), and replicate the traffic conditions to ensure the driving task is influenced by the same factors.
-The standard driver BT is capable of performing each of the five maneuvers.
+We generate a new GeoScenario test replacing the reference vehicle with an SDV model instance with a standard-driver behavior tree and using the same start state (velocity and position in the intersection), and replicate the traffic conditions to ensure the driving task is influenced by the same factors.
+The standard-driver behavior tree is capable of performing each of the five maneuvers.
 We also assign a route goal to the model based on the last known position of the empirical reference vehicle to ensure the simulated vehicle will navigate the intersection towards the same exit lane.
-All other relevant empirical vehicles and pedestrians are included in the test as agents with PDTs, and the signal light phases are also replicated.
+All other relevant empirical vehicles and pedestrians are included in the test as agents with predefined trajectories, and the signal light phases are also replicated.
 We generate 100 test scenarios and manually review the correctness of the identified traffic conditions.

-\item \textit{Calibration}: While each simulated reference uses the same standard-driver BT, it needs a BT configuration to replicate the driving style of its empirical counterpart.
+\item \textit{Calibration}: While each simulated reference uses the same standard-driver behavior tree, it needs a behavior-tree configuration to replicate the driving style of its empirical counterpart.
 We use a set of rules to automatically analyze each empirical reference trajectory and generate a configuration for it by extracting a set of high-level driving-style parameter values and value ranges, including maximum and average velocities, lateral displacement on the lane, stopping distance to target, reaction times, and time gap to other vehicles.
 We adjust the SDV parameter ranges to target similar values.

 \item \textit{Simulation}: We run two simulations per scenario using the SDV model, one with a default configuration before the calibration and another one after the calibration, and export the resulting trajectories as a discrete set of the vehicle states in the simulation frequency at 30\,Hz.
-The default configuration uses nominal naturalistic driving parameters, such as zero offset from the lane centerline and a time gap range of 1.8..2.2\,s~\cite{2018:wisedrive:motioncontrol}.
+The default configuration uses nominal naturalistic driving parameters, such as zero offset from the lane centerline and a time gap range of 1.8..2.2\,s~\cite{2018:wisedrive:motioncontrol}. \end{enumerate}